 12. The fear of rejection never goes away.
 You get used to it, learn to accept it, and manage it better.
 You just have to get the first one out of the way.
 I still feel anxious when I see a beautiful woman, but I don’t let it stop me from meeting her.
 Instead, I use those nerves to my advantage and keep the interaction fresh. ~ Thomas Edwards Jr. The Professional Wingman

 13. Love is what we were born with.
 Fear is what we learned here. ~ Marianne Williamson, Marianne

 16. One of the challenges of moving through fear is identification.
-After awhile, you identify with the problem for so long that you don't know who you are without it.
-So, now instead of trying to navigate through try to imagine who you would be without the problem and be that.
-Allow a loving world hat is beyond this fear to fill your mind and heart.
+After awhile you identify with the problem for so long that you don't know who you are without it.
+So now, instead of trying to navigate through try to imagine who you would be without the problem and be that.
+Allow a loving world that is beyond this fear to fill your mind and heart.
 Imagine being free and then be it.
 This is the bridge home. ~ Derek O'Neil Life Changing Healing Center

 I write out the thing I fear as if I’m experiencing it.
 I don’t catch myself or try to save myself from the situation.
 Instead, I make it all as bad as it can possibly get.
 That way I flush out all the fears that could arise later.
 Once I see myself at absolute rock bottom, I create a way out.
 I write out everything I would do to turn everything around.
 By living out the fears and knowing that I’m bigger than they are, they tend to disappear.
 I feel much calmer after this process. ~ Paige Burkes, Simple Mindfulness